Video report by ITV News Correspondent Paul Davies

 James was sentenced to death for the audacious move but was instead deported to Tasmania.
 He was pardoned five years later but was unable to return to England and died in 1841.

-Some of those nominated have been given listed protection, including the gravestone of a woman who founded a “ragged school” in Bristol and a peace memorial commissioned by a woman to mark the end of the First World War and the safe return of those who survived.
+, including the gravestone of a woman who founded a “ragged school” in Bristol and a peace memorial commissioned by a woman to mark the end of the First World War and the safe return of those who survived.